Characters

 The characters of commutative groups

-We will see below (cf. corollary) that every irreducible representation of a commutative group $G$ is one-dimensional and that there are exactly $|G|$ inequivalent irreducible representations, for each conjugacy class contains exactly one element.
+We will see below (cf. corollary) that every irreducible representation of a commutative group $G$ is one-dimensional and that there are exactly $|G|$ in-equivalent irreducible representations, for each conjugacy class contains exactly one element.
 Thus the characters determine all representations and every character is a homomorphism $\chi:G\rar S^1$.

 For all $y\in\Z_n^d$ the mapping $\chi_y$ is obviously a homomorphism and $\chi_y=\chi_z$ iff for all $x\in\Z_n^d$: $\la x,y-z\ra=0$ in $\Z_n$ but this only holds iff $y$ and $z$ coincide.
-Hence we've got $|\Z_n^d|$ pairwise distinct homomorphisms $\chi_y:\Z_n^d\rar S^1$, i.e. all characters of $\Z_n^d$.
+Hence we`ve got $|\Z_n^d|$ pairwise distinct homomorphisms $\chi_y:\Z_n^d\rar S^1$, i.e. all characters of $\Z_n^d$.
 Therefore we can identify the dual of $\Z_n^d$ with $\Z_n^d$, i.e. $\Z_n^d$ is self-dual.
 Since any finite commutative group $G$ is isomorphic to a direct product of cyclic groups (cf. wikipedia) and the characters of a product group is the tensor product of the characters, all characters of $G$ can be computed!

 The characters of $S(n)$